Margins and padding are essential elements of spacing when it comes to web design.

 When not to use margin or padding

 Margin and padding properties are awesome for creating breathing room or space in your design.
 But they aren’t the only controls available to you.
 And sometimes, neither one is your best bet.
-If you’re not already familiar with Position controls and the almighty Flexbox, I highly recommend checking out some of the lessons on those topics in Webflow University.
+If you’re not already familiar with CSS position controls and Flexbox, check out some of the lessons on those topics in Webflow University.
+If the layout is still tricky, explore advanced positioning methods like Flexbox or CSS Grid to keep your design clean and user-friendly.

 Build completely custom, production-ready websites — or ultra-high-fidelity prototypes — without writing a line of code.
 Only with Webflow.